Tile

 Denser than ceramic, with water absorption below 0.5%.
 Suitable for indoor and outdoor applications in Florida.
 Handles heat, UV, humidity, and freeze-thaw cycles (less relevant here, but a sign of quality).
 The default choice for most Florida installations — kitchens, bathrooms, living areas, and outdoor spaces.

-Available in virtually any look: natural stone, wood grain, concrete, marble, and geometric patterns.
-Large format porcelain (24×24, 32×32, even larger) is increasingly popular in open-plan Florida homes.
+Available in virtually any look — stone-look, wood grain, concrete, and geometric patterns.
+Large-format porcelain (24×24, 32×32, even larger) is increasingly popular in open-plan Florida homes.

 Good for Interior Dry Areas